mlofstrom/architecture-center/docs/guide/architecture-styles/index.md

 - A service represents a single responsibility.
 - Every service is independent of the others.
-- Data is private to the service that owns it; services do not share data.
+- Data is private to the service that owns it.
+Services do not share data.

 By adhering to these constraints, what emerges is a system where services can be deployed independently, faults are isolated, frequent updates are possible, and it's easy to introduce new technologies into the application.